HabanaAI/Setup_and_Install/README.md

 ## Check PT Habana packages
 Please ensure the following python packages are installed on your system:
-* Base Habana Pytorch package – libraries and modules needed to execute PyTorch on a single Gaudi device
+* torch - PyTorch framework package with Habana support
-* Distributed Habana Pytorch package - libraries and modules needed to execute PyTorch on an HLS machine
+* habana-torch - Libraries and modules needed to execute PyTorch on single card, single node and multi node setup.
+* habana-dataloader - PyTorch Habana custom dataloader for ImageNet dataset.
+* habana-torch-dataloader - Habana multi-threaded dataloader package.
+* fairseq - Fairseq package updated with Habana support, required for Transformer model.
+* transformers - Huggingface transformer package updated with Habana support, required for BERT Finetuning - SQuAD & MRPC.
+* pytorch-lightning - PyTorch Lightning package with Habana support, required for Unet2D.

 ### Setup Python Path
 If the packages are installed, they are usually in the below supported python interpreters.